Building Strategic Leadership Pipeline: Identifying and Developing Your Leaders

 - Leadership overview report: This provides a snapshot of your current leadership talent across key dimensions to understand how it aligns with current and future needs, including in relation to diversity

-- Successors report: Navigator presents lists and assessments of rising leaders in three categories—Ready Now, Ready Soon, Ready Later—to prepare strategically for natural and unexpected attrition with representation top of mind
+- Successors report: Navigator presents lists and assessments of rising leaders in three categories—Ready Now, Ready Soon, Ready Later—to prepare strategically for natural and unexpected attrition

 - Assessment results: You will be able to instantly access results of ongoing leadership assessments on leadership talent dimensions such as business impact, leadership capabilities, leadership potential, and culture impact, in line with the Heidrick Leadership Framework™; again, all of these can be cross-indexed with diversity information

-- Unconventional matches: Sometimes the best fit for a leadership role is a less traditional one; that can especially be the case when seeking first-time leaders from groups with less representation at the top; Navigator unlocks these high-value potential matches more easily than intuition or traditional systems
+- Unconventional matches: Sometimes the best fit for a leadership role is a less traditional one; that can especially be the case when seeking first-time leaders from groups with less representation at the top; Heidrick Navigator unlocks these high-value potential matches more easily than intuition or traditional systems

 - Creating comprehensive succession plans for organizational leadership roles using measured capabilities, potential, and formerly siloed data to true consistency and comparability related to leader impact and potential